-5.4 WPS
+5.5.2 WPS

 WPS (Wi-Fi Protected Setup) can help you to quickly and securely connect to a network.
 This section will guide you to add a new wireless device to an existing network quickly by function.
 The WPS function is only available when the Operation Mode is set to Access Point.
-Select menu "WPS", you will see the next screen shown in Figure 5-3.
+Select menu "WPS", you will see the next screen shown below.